Andre-lab/evodock/README.md

 python scripts/symmetric_relax.py --file inputs/input_pdb/2CC9/2CC9_tobe_relaxed.pdb --cycles 1 --symmetry_file inputs/symmetry_files/2CC9_tobe_relaxed.symm --output_dir tests/outputs/symmetric_relax
 ```

 The input for --file has to be the the monomeric input file generated from EvoDOCK and the input for --symmetry_file has to be the output symmetry file from EvoDOCK.
+5 cycles are recomended.

 # Differential Evolution Algorithm